 There are no additional costs to the course.
 Field trips and visits which incur a small cost may be included.

-The course is run at the Cannock Campus of South Staffordshire College.
+The course is runs at South Staffordshire College.
 Facilities include:

 A fully-featured stage complete with lighting rig and PA system